jeetsukumaran/delineate/src/delineate-docs/source/workflow1.rst

     -   |Tracer|_
     -   |FigTree|_

-in addition, of course (and always), a `*good* text editor <https://sukumaranlab.org/resources/computational-skills/#a-full-featured-developer-s-text-editor-vim-emacs-or-sublime-text>`_.
+In addition, of course (as always, for anything and everything), you will want a `*good* text editor <https://sukumaranlab.org/resources/computational-skills/#a-full-featured-developer-s-text-editor-vim-emacs-or-sublime-text>`_.

 (Data Files)
 ============